vladzima/detecto/README.md

 - Detect low frame rates (`fpsThreshold` of 20).
 - Monitor for long tasks exceeding 50ms.
 - Check performance every second (`checkInterval` of 1000ms).
+- Average FPS over an initial sampling period of 5 seconds (`initialSamplingDuration` of 5000ms) to prevent false positives during initial page load.
+- Pause performance monitoring when the page is inactive to prevent misleading metrics.

 ## Browser Requirements
 This library uses `PerformanceObserver` to detect performance issues in the browser.
 Please note the following: